Benzodiazepines are Popular Anti-Anxiety Drugs

 How to Help Someone Who Can’t Stop Taking the Drug

 Since benzodiazepines are addictive when taken long-term, getting off these drugs calls for an effective drug rehab and perhaps also a medical detox to taper down off the dosage.
-Giving the person more drugs during their recovery would completely defeat the purpose, so for those wishing a drug-free recovery, Narconon is the perfect choice.
-The Narconon drug and alcohol rehabilitation program administers nutritional supplements and minerals instead of drugs.
+The Narconon drug and alcohol rehabilitation program uses nutritional supplements and minerals during the withdrawal phase.
 Those who have been addicted often neglect their health and diet and so wind up nutritionally bankrupt.
 When withdrawing from a drug like Valium or Xanax, this deficiency can contribute to depression, pain and anxiety.
-A calming calcium-magnesium drink is part of the Narconon withdrawal protocol.

 Once a person at Narconon completes their withdrawal step, they go through a sauna and exercise program to help the body flush out toxic residues of the fat-bonding drugs they have been abusing.
 This program is called the Narconon New Life Detoxification and is an essential part of living a life free from benzodiazepine addiction.
-Many people completing the Narconon New Life Detoxification state that it reduces or even eliminates the cravings that often sabotage recovery.
+Many people completing this program state that it reduces or even eliminates the cravings that often sabotage recovery.

 The next step in recovery is to reclaim one’s ability to communicate with people and things around one.
 This is a skill that is often lost during addiction.
 On the Narconon drug recovery program, life skills classes help students practice new communication skills and put them to use in life.
 The result is a brighter present and more hopeful future.